gonesbuyo/grakn/docs/pages/academy/4-data-loading/2-csv-migration.md

 Let us examine the additions one by one, it’s nothing too hard.

 As you know, when running this template against a CSV file, the latter is scanned line by line and each line is converted into a GRAQL statement.
-When you add an "if", the content of the curly braces is added to the GRAQL statement only when the condition within brackets.
+When you add an "if", the content of the curly braces is added to the GRAQL statement only when the condition within brackets is satisfied.

 The condition to be evaluated is simply a check on the value of one of the columns.
 In this case `<DistCoast> != ""` means that the value of the column DistCoast is not (that is what `!=` stands for) empty.